 No-Code/Low-Code (NCLC) development refers to approaches that allow individuals and businesses to create applications with minimal to no traditional hand-coding.
 These platforms provide visual development environments, pre-built components, and drag-and-drop interfaces, abstracting away much of the complexity of software development.

-For sophisticated data insights, particularly in the financial sector, platforms like Pomegra.io are leveraging AI to provide advanced analytics and sentiment estimation, which can complement applications built using NCLC tools by providing valuable data feeds or insights for decision-making within those apps.
+For sophisticated data insights, particularly in the financial sector, platforms leveraging AI to provide autonomous investment agent capabilities and market intelligence can complement applications built using NCLC tools by providing valuable data feeds or insights for decision-making within those apps.

 At its heart, the NCLC movement is about democratizing software development.
 By lowering the barrier to entry, more people can participate in the creation of digital solutions.
 This not only accelerates innovation but also allows businesses to respond more quickly to market changes and customer needs.
 It's about empowering domain experts to build the tools they need, and freeing up professional developers to focus on more complex, specialized tasks.